 HersheyArchives@30, Part 18: Only Hershey’s Kisses are Kisses

-Consumers associate a trademark with their experiences with the service or product the trademark represents.
+Consumers associate a trademark with their experiences with the quality of the product or service the trademark represents.
 Milton Hershey prided himself on manufacturing quality products believing quality was “the best advertising in the world.”
 Hershey Chocolate Company trademarks and trade dress were consistent across the product line so a Hershey’s Milk Chocolate bar was easily identifiable as being from the same company as Hershey’s Cocoa.
 “Hershey’s” meant quality to consumers and it has always been important to the company to maintain the positive association that Milton Hershey established.

-In 1905, the Societe Generale Suisse De Chocolats, manufacturers of Peter’s Chocolate brought suit against Hershey Chocolate Company arguing that Hershey’s Milk Chocolate bar wrappers were too similar to those of Peter’s and caused consumer confusion.
+In 1905, the Societe Generale Suisse De Chocolats, manufacturers of Peter’s Chocolate, brought suit against the Hershey Chocolate Company arguing that Hershey’s Milk Chocolate bar wrappers were too similar to those of Peter’s and caused consumer confusion.
 Milton Hershey was ordered to change his design and subsequently adopted the now iconic maroon and silver wrapper.
-Although he lost the case, Peter’s legal action introduced Mr. Hershey to the value of intellectual property and brand protection.
-When his next product, Hershey’s Kisses, was introduced in 1907, Hershey diligently surveyed the marketplace for products too similar to Hershey’s Kisses.
+Although he lost the case, Peter’s Chocolate’s legal action introduced Mr. Hershey to the value of intellectual property and brand protection.
+When his next product, Hershey’s Kisses, was introduced in 1907, Mr. Hershey diligently surveyed the marketplace for products too similar to Hershey’s Kisses.
 With an eye toward both product quality and differentiation, under his leadership the Company took steps that would forever endear Hershey’s to a growing base of loyal customers.

 Hershey’s Milk Chocolate Kisses were initially available for purchase in bulk and later in 10 cent boxes.
-From 1907 until 1921, consumers could identify the Hershey’s Kisses that were sold in bulk (meaning sold either by a specified number of Kisses or by weight) were identified by their display container and with nearby point-of-purchase placards.
+From 1907 until 1921, consumers could identify the Hershey’s Kisses that were sold in bulk (meaning sold either by a specified number of Kisses or by weight) by their display container and by nearby point-of-purchase placards.
 The only other means of identifying the product as Hershey’s was a square piece of tissue-paper printed with Hershey’s Cocoa Bean Baby trademark, which was placed underneath the chocolate and wrapped inside the foil wrapper.
-The problem was that the buyer could not see the Hershey’s Kisses brand identification until after the chocolate was unwrapped, it encouraged many imitations.
+The problem was that the buyer could not see the Hershey’s Kisses brand identification until after the chocolate was unwrapped, allowing competitors room to flourish.

 To counteract the many competitors and greatly improve manufacturing efficiency, in 1921 the Hershey Chocolate Company developed wrapping machinery that could insert a visual product marker, the paper plume, inside the foil wrapper but with the Hershey’s “flag” protruding from the top for all to see.
-Hershey began advertising its new wrapping technology and asking consumers to look for the identification tag.
+Hershey began advertising its new wrapping technology and consumers began looking for the Hershey’s paper identification plume.

 An Employee becomes a Competitor